 Dr. Anderson was a career Marine Corps officer with significant command experience as well as, International Security, Defense Policy and Counter Terrorism experience.
 In addition to his undergraduate degree, Dr. Anderson holds a Masters in International Relations and a Masters and Ph.D in Education from George Mason University.

-Associate Director of Strategic Research Collaborations
+Director for Strategic Research Collaborations

 Professor Stephens received a 2017 Arab-American Frontiers Fellowship from the National Academy of Sciences, she is a 2015-2016 Leopold Leadership fellow, and her book “Smart Grid (R)Evolution: Electric Power Struggles” (Cambridge University Press, 2015) explores social and cultural debates about energy system change (co-authored with Wilson & Peterson).